tbxiao/chauff.github.io/_posts/2016-04-28-learning-paths.md

 ## Executed learning paths

-You might wonder what the "Progress" nodes are doing in image above; although never part of the course design we found it to be a rather attractive aspect for our learners: many of them will from time to time check their proress on the Progress page, which brings us to the actual learning paths that learners take.
+You might wonder what the "Progress" nodes are doing in image above; although never part of the course design we found it to be a rather attractive aspect for our learners: many of them will from time to time check their progress on the Progress page, which brings us to the actual learning paths that learners take.
 For each course, we computed the probability of a learner moving from X (e.g. a video) to Y (e.g. the start of the quiz).
 We peformed this step separately for the learners that passed the course and those that did not, leading to the following visualization (for one of the MOOCs):